haifeng-jin/readable-ml-framework/README.md

 A machine learning framework with readable source code.

-Machine learning frameworks are intimidating.
-The codebases are huge and complex.
-It is almost impossible to pick up the source code and read to figure out what is going on inside, when you write a machine learning model using it.
+Machine learning frameworks can be intimidating.
+Their codebases are often massive and complex, making it nearly impossible to simply read through the source code to understand what's happening when you build a model with them.

-Fortunately, you have the "Readable ML Framework", which only contains a ~800 lines of actual code in Python and C++ altogether.
-The code are well documented and end up with ~2000 lines of code.
-It is just good enough to implement a simple neural network to solve classification problem without any extra features.
-You can easily understand all the basics of a ML framework by reading it.
+Fortunately, there's the Readable ML Framework, which contains only about 800 lines of actual code (not counting comments) written in Python and C++.
+The code is thoroughly documented, bringing the total to around 2,000 lines.

+The features of the library are just enough to implement a simple neural network for a basic classification problem without any unnecessary extras.
+By reading through it, you can easily grasp the fundamentals of how an ML framework works.

 Here is a basic example of what it can do and only what it can do: